slbailey/Retrovue/docs/domain/SchedulePlan.md

     Create a new SchedulePlan with automatic zone initialization.

     Enforces INV_PLAN_MUST_HAVE_FULL_COVERAGE by auto-seeding a default
-    test pattern zone (00:00–24:00) if zones is empty or None.
+    test filler zone (00:00–24:00) if zones is empty or None.
     """
     # Validate channel exists
     channel = get_channel(channel_id)